DataDog/dd-trace-rb/docs/GettingStarted.md

 #### Transporting in Test Mode

-When test mode is enabled, the tracer uses a `Test` adapter for no-op transport that can optionally buffer requests in test suites or other non-production environments.
+When test mode is enabled, the APM SDK uses a `Test` adapter for no-op transport that can optionally buffer requests in test suites or other non-production environments.
 It is configured by setting `c.tracing.test_mode.enabled` to true.
 This mode only works for tracing.